dzhuge/Astros-2017-Statistics/README.md

  WIP

- In 2017 (Possibly 2018 & 2019), the Houston Astros allegedly used a setup with a monitor in the dugout and a trashcan.
+ In 2017 (Possibly 2018 & 2019), the Houston Astros allegedly used a setup with a monitor (and laptop?) in the dugout and a trashcan.
 The monitor was used to steal signs made by the catcher.

 After the sign was made, a trash can was hit to signal to the batter what pitch was incoming.
 No bangs meant a fastball was coming, a bang meant an off-speed pitch (slider, curve ball, etc.)